 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
 For more details please see the disclosures found at the bottom of every page.

-Earlier this month Alaska Airlines was the first airline to introduce any kind of change or incentive with regards to elite status earning when it announced that it would reward flyers with 50% more elite qualifying miles on travel taken through 11 April 2020.
-Since then, the qualification period was extended to cover flights taken by the end of May and, now that’s it’s increasingly obvious that people won’t be returning to the skies in big numbers for some time, Alsaka Airline has extended the qualification period for its promotion.
+At the beginning of March, Alaska Airlines was the first airline to introduce any kind of change or incentive with regards to elite status earning when it announced that it would reward flyers with 50% more elite qualifying miles on travel taken through 11 April 2020.
+Since then, the qualification period was extended to cover flights taken by the end of May and, now that’s it’s increasingly obvious that people won’t be returning to the skies in big numbers for some time, Alsaka Airline has extended the qualification period for its promotion once again.

 Alaska Mileage Plan Status Earning Requirements

 Alaska Mileage Plan has three distinct elite status levels and for 2021 the requirements have been tweaked as Alaska prepares to join the oneworld Alliance at the end of March.